sotiriskaragiannis/hexo-theme-zensk/README.md

 Configuration file reference `_config.zen.yml`

 Forked from [Zen](https://github.com/mouyase/hexo-theme-zen).
 Removed Twikoo and Beaudar support.
 Added page `photography` to present a gallery of images.
+Also added ui toggle for dark mode.

 Images should be in the `/blog/source/assets/` to two directories, one for thumbnails (`compressed-images`) and one for the actual images (`full-images`).
 The images are loaded from a `/blog/source/assets/manifest.js` file that is of the format: